mlecauchois/pablonet/README.md

 Upon receiving a device:
 - The device comes pre-configured with an access point named `pablonet`.
 Connect to this AP using default temporary password `pablonet`.
-- SSH into the device with default temporary password `pi1234` (change that password after successfully connecting):
+- SSH into the device with default temporary password `pi1234` (change that password after successfully connecting).
+If you can't connect, try rebooting the device.
 ```bash
 ssh pi@raspberrypi.local
 ```